 - huge market due to low housing supply and fast rising rent price

 - preference for work home raises demand for houses

 - cities such as Las Vegas and Phoenix have land to build these communities

 - managed communities with designer amenities renters want

 While the multifamily sector was often built to rent projects too, the new focus is on single family dwellings which are in extreme demand.

 From 2009 onward US property investors bought up distressed and foreclosed properties to create residential rental properties.
 Distressed and foreclosed properties comprised only 2% of the residential real estate market in 2019.

-CNBC takes a closer look at the built to rent new construction market this week.
+CNBC takes a closer look at the built to rent new construction market.